g8hh/progress-knight3/README.md

 An incremental game developed by ihtasham42 and extended by Cameron Gott.
 Link to the game: https://ihtasham42.github.io/progress-knight/

 # dev-diary
-6/17/2021
+6/20/2021

+Shop requirements are, in their current state, a little confusing.
+Today I'll begin the process of cleaning up and clarifying which item is being displayed in the required row, what
+all the requirements are, and clarifying item tooltips to describe specific effects.

+Changelog:
+-renamed Basic Hand Tools to become Basic Farm Tools -reduced first-level job item requirements from job level 20 to job level 10, so that they now unlock at the same time as the higher-tier job and present a choice for the player
+    of whether to promote or continue investing in the current career
+-added Farmer job items
+-removed Concentration requirement for Unusual Insight to fix the header row height issue 6/17/2021
 -add Flow skill to Mind